FelixPetriconi/future_proposal/proposal.md

 The standard library needs a high-quality vocabulary type to represent asynchronous values.
 Having many variants of this concept in the wild is a pain point, but, even worse, the judicious use of "callback soup" makes asynchronous code difficult to develop and maintain.
 Unfortunately, based on the experience of the authors in real-world, production applications, neither the crippled `std::future`, nor the extensions proposed in the Concurrency TS are going to remedy the situation.

-In the negative, we recommend against adoption of the `std::future` related extensions in the Concurency TS.
+In the negative, we recommend against adoption of the `std::future` related extensions in the Concurrency TS.
 In the positive, we provide recommendations for an alternative that we feel will meet the demands of real world applications and, more importantly, gain widespread adoption.

 # III.
 Motivation and Scope

-## Motivation for the use of futures

-Futures provide one way to abstract away functions from execution in low level thread and synchronization primitives.

 ## Copyable future

 A common use case in graphs of execution is that the result of an asynchronous calculation is needed as an argument for more than one further asynchronous operation.
-The current design of std::future is limited to one continuous operation, to one .then() continuation, because it accepts only an r-value std::future as argument.
+The current design of std::future is limited to one continuous operation, to one `.then()` continuation, because it accepts only an r-value `std::future` as argument.
 So the `std::future` must be moved into the continuation and after that it cannot be used as an argument for an other continuation.
+An other reason for the necessity

-So it is necessary that futures become copyable and the following example of multiple continuatons into different directions woudl be possible.
+So it is necessary that futures become copyable and the following example of multiple continuations into different directions would be possible.

 ~~~C++
    std::future<int> a;